jackzellweger/rent-to-sale-price-ratios/README.md

 - Count the number of sales that contributed to the sales medians and then filter out the zip codes below some threshold _n_?
 - Could build an animated graph of the `RentToSalesRatio` graph as historical data and show how it evolves over time.
+- Upload to and run on a server, add `cron` scheduling.

 ---